All Kinds of Minds

 Client Portal

-To better manage the All Kinds of Minds Practice, the Carepatron Client Portal is used.
+All Kinds of Minds Assessments is a paperless practice.
+To better manage the practice, the Carepatron Client Portal is used.
 Carepatron is a G.D.P.R. compliant electronic health records system that has numerous layers of AES-256 encryption (i.e., bank-level encryption) that will protect your data when it is being electronically transmitted or stored.

 -